henninb/dotfiles/documents/issues.md

 ## Urxvt paste not working with middle mouse click - mintlinux
 - this appears to be happening after enabling perl extentions
+- fixed after removing a bad perl extention
+- new extention is causing issue - bracketed-paste-magic:zle:47: not enough arguments for -U

 ## Urxvt paste is calling paste and color modules - mintlinux
 - modules not working
+- fixed after removing bad extention

 ## Urxvt zsh plugin (zsh-autosuggestions) not working?